ATHENS HILLS CSA

 THE COMBO CORNER

 The apples from Cherry Orchards are Fuji.
 These apples are spicy and crisp.
 This is the last apple share of this Winter 2013 season.
+The bread from The Village Bakery and Café is Italian Wheat made with organic olive oil.

 The cheese from Integration Acres is Caprino Romano, a raw goat's milk cheese that's been aged for over eight months.